-The third year of this unique physical education credit program is getting ready to launch.
-With the upgrade and restoration of the clubs ice plant and floor, program convener David Watson will work with the Instructor Team and the Wilberforce Elementary School to deliver the newly modified program to Grade 4 – 8 students.
+Now going into its Fifth year, this unique physical education credit program continues to evolve and as such it provides input into Youth Curling that helps other programs across this country.
+With the support and help of the CCA (Canadian Curling Association), the OCA (Ontario Curling Association), the Elementary School Board and financial support from Canadian Tires JumpStart Program, program convenor David Watson will work with the Volunteer Instructor Team and the Wilberforce Elementary School to deliver the ever evolving program to Grade 4 – 8 students.

 By Matthew Desrosiers

 Editor | The Highlander

 What started as a fun collaboration between the Wilberforce Curling Club and the community’s elementary school has turned into a unique and exciting sports program.